DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Method

 \subsection{Synthetic Data Generation}

-To make DiffusionNOCS generalize across various real environments using just a single dataset, we introduce a dataset agnostic method of synthetic data generation for our training.
+To make DiffusionNOCS generalize across various real environments using just a single dataset, we introduce a domain-agnostic synthetic data generation method.
 We assume 3D models with aligned coordination system are given.
-RGB and depth images from 162 camera poses using the 3D models are rendered on white background as shown in Fig. \ref{fig:dat_gen}.
+RGB and depth images from 162 camera poses using the 3D models are rendered on white background as shown in \autoref{fig:dat_gen}.
 The camera poses are created via icosahedron sampling with 2 subdivision levels.
-Then, we create normal and ground truth NOCS maps given rendered depth as well as the known poses and sizes of objects.
+Then, we create normal and groundtruth NOCS maps given rendered depth as well as the known poses and sizes of objects.
 We estimate the DINOv2 features for all RGB images in the training dataset and apply principle component analysis (PCA) to reduce the dimension.
 As the resolution of DINOv2 features becomes lower than input RGB, we resize with nearest neighbor interpolation to ensure consistent dimensions.

-To aid in generalization, we augment the data in two ways.
+To aid in generalization, we augment the data in three ways.
 The first is to apply in-plane rotation for the images at the training time instead of making camera poses more various at rendering time.
 The second is to apply lighting augmentation based on Phong reflection model \cite{phong1998illumination} with the normal maps at training time.
 Because of this, the lighting variation in the rendered RGB images can be less since it can be added after the rendering.
+The third is conducting Cutout~\cite{devries2017cutout} by random shapes that are rectangle, circle, triangle, and ellipse to improve the robustness against occlusion.
 At inference time, we also apply a warping operation to move the object to the center of image to ensure consistency with the training images.
 We show how well the generalization of DiffusionNOCS trained by the synthetic data works across various real environments in \autoref{sota_comp}.